 Cutting Grains from your Diet

 Although it didn’t work for me this time, I’ve previously had success with softer stools by omitting grains completely.
-It’s not always an easy lifestyle change, but with helpful tips and perseverance, it can be done and may have many other health benefits for you.
+It’s not always an easy lifestyle change, but with an elimination diet meal planner, it can be done and may have many other health benefits for you.

 Be sure to start by also cutting corn and legumes, with the potential of re-introducing legumes if you see success, because then you’ll be able to test whether legumes impact you negatively or not.